-- 52.2 The appointment committee shall be convened by the chief executive (or their nominee) who shall ensure that: - (a) The clinical director or delegated senior medical staff member of the relevant department is part of the appointments committee; - (b) The Senior Medical Staff Committee (or equivalent body agreed with the Association) is invited to appoint at least one member of the appointments committee who shall be from the same or similar discipline to the position advertised; and - (c) In appropriate circumstances, an independent external senior member from the relevant professional college or association may be invited to be part of the appointments committee. - 52.3 Credentialling requirements at the district health board should be included as part of the appointment process. - 52.4 Fixed Term Appointments
+- 52.2 The appointment committee shall be convened by the employer who shall ensure that: - (a) The clinical director or delegated senior medical staff member of the relevant department is part of the appointments committee; - (b) The Senior Medical Staff Committee (or equivalent body agreed with the Association) is invited to appoint at least one member of the appointments committee who shall be from the same or similar discipline to the position advertised; and - (c) In appropriate circumstances, an independent external senior member from the relevant professional college or association may be invited to be part of the appointments committee. - 52.3 Credentialling requirements should be included as part of the appointment process. - 52.4 Fixed Term Appointments